 On contracts for which the contract sum is \$10,000 or more, payments may be allowed based on value of processed or fabricated materials or rolled steel products which have been delivered on the work or 90% of the value of processed or fabricated material, or rolled steel products, reserved for the project and stored elsewhere within lowa or in other locations where there is routine inspection by Departmental personnel, provided the materials are of acceptable quality conform to the requirements of the contract and the manner of storage is satisfactory to the Engineer.
+Payment of this materials allowance will not exceed 80% of the authorized amount of the associated bid item.
 Contractor is responsible for damages and material losses until the material is incorporated into the work and the work is accepted.